Sabah, Borneo + Sarawak extension

 Our lodge at Danum Valley is located in superb primary rainforest and excellent birding begins in the grounds.
 An extensive trail system allows us to search for some of the more elusive forest species and the fantastic canopy walkway allows a unique insight into species which often remain hidden in the treetops.

-Among the specialities we will be searching for are six species of resident pitta, including endemic Black-crowned, Blue-headed, Blue-banded and Bornean Banded, the spectacular Bristlehead (in its own, monotypic family), Black-throated and Striped Wren Babblers, Bornean Ground Babbler, Bornean and Large-billed Blue Flycatchers together with a fantastic supporting cast of innumerable woodpeckers, babblers, trogons and hornbills.
+Among the specialities we will be searching for are six species of resident pitta, including endemic Black-crowned, Blue-headed, Blue-banded and Bornean Banded Pittas.
+The spectacular Bristlehead, a monotypic family, will be another big target and deep in the forest we will search for Black-throated and Striped Wren Babblers, Bornean Ground Babbler, Bornean and Sunda Blue Flycatchers together with a fantastic supporting cast of innumerable woodpeckers, babblers, trogons and hornbills.

-The area is also rich in mammals and highlights are likely to include Bornean Orang-utan, Bornean Gibbon and possibly Pygmy Elephant.
+The area is also rich in mammals and highlights are likely to include Bornean Orang-utan and Bornean Gibbon.
 Night-birding is often rewarded by Buffy Fish Owl or Brown Wood Owl and mammals may include several species of flying squirrel, Bornean Loris, up to five species of civet, Leopard Cat and if we are really lucky perhaps even a Marbled Cat or Sunda Clouded Leopard - all of which we've seen on previous tours.
 Nights at Borneo Rainforest Lodge.

 After a final morning of birding we will have to tear ourselves away from this fantastic area and bid farewell to Danum Valley, as we return to Lahad Datu and take a flight back to Kota Kinabalu.
 Night at Kota Kinabalu.